rlancemartin/rlancemartin.github.io/_posts/2025-12-01-claude_diary.md

 The [CoALA paper](https://arxiv.org/pdf/2309.02427) by Sumers et al. (2023) proposes a framework for agent memory, including  "procedural memory" (e.g., prompt instructions) and "episodic memory" (e.g., past actions).

-Claude Code stores its system instructions in `CLAUDE.md` files.
-And Claude Code session logs are saved to `~/.claude/projects/` in JSONL format.
-But, how do we transform past actions into persistent, general rules that can be added to instructions?
+Claude Code stores its system instructions in `CLAUDE.md` files and session logs are saved to `~/.claude/projects/`.
+But, how can we transform past actions from logs into persistent, general rules that can be added to instructions?

 The [Generative Agents paper](https://arxiv.org/pdf/2304.03442) by Park et al. (2023) shows one approach.
 Their agents use a reflection step to synthesize past actions into general rules that inform future planning and decisions.